google/oboe/apps/OboeTester/docs/Usage.md

 6. Tap on the app on the device (B) with your fingertip.
 You need to make a noise with your fingernail.
 7. Quickly tap the "ANALYSE" button on device (A).
 8. OboeTester will now look for two sounds in the recording and measure the time between them.

+### Plug Latency
+Measures the time it takes to close, open, and start streams as audio devices are plugged in and removed.

+### Error Callback Test
+Lets you delete an error callback while it is used by Oboe.
+Targeted test for issue #1603.

+### Route Callback Test
+Changes the VoiceCommunication route while playing audio.
+Targeted test for issue #1763.